 Lucas Gatsas

-Best Software for Tracking the Solar Eclipse
+Tracking the Solar Eclipse

 Observing a solar eclipse requires precise planning and tracking, and having the right software is essential.
 Here are some of the best programs and apps to enhance your solar eclipse experience: